Skandharoots/MusicStore/README.md

 1. `docker pull mcr.microsoft.com/azure-storage/azurite`
 2. `docker run -p 10000:10000 mcr.microsoft.com/azure-storage/azurite azurite-blob --blobHost 0.0.0.0`

+## Important requirements for testing the backend microservices
+You are required to have the Azurite docker container running during the testing.
+The tests written for the azure-service microservice are integration tests and they require a connection to blob storage provided by Azurite.

+## Installing and running tests

+In order to install the backend project, or generate Maven site it is required that the Azurite Docker container is running. \
+To install the entire backend project or generate sites you need to be in the folder <project_root>/Backend/musicstore-backend \
+From there you can run this command to generate maven sites: `mvn clean verify site site:stage`.
+It will run the tests as well. \
+To access the layered report you need to open the index.html file inside the directory '<project_root>/Backend/musicstore-backend/target/staging'

+To install the frontend project navigate to '<project_root>/Frontend/musicstore-frontend/' \
+Next run the following command `npm install` \
+To run the application run the following command `npm run dev`

+## Changing local properties of backend applications
+The backend applications' properties files are located in the config-server resources folder. \
+To change the previously set database connections or any other settings edit the 'yml' files for the default spring profile.

+## Credentials for databases
+### Local

+Mysql: \
+    Username: root \
+    Password: lapunia2121

+PostgreSQL: \
+    Username: postgres \
+    Password: lapunia2121

+### Kubernetes

+Mysql: \
+    Username: root \
+    Password: admin

+PostgreSQL: \
+    Username: admin \
+    Password: admin

 ## Additional setup of databases
 1. Connect to MySQL database - Username: root; Password: lapunia2121
 2. Run the following commands to create databases: